nick-r-o-s-e/Auth_Laravel-API/README.md

 - Migrations and seeders for quick setup and testing.

 ### Hosting & Deployment
-- The backend is hosted online with a MySQL database and real email functionality for password reset.
+- The backend is hosted on [Railway](https://railway.com/) with a MySQL database.
-- [Mailtrap](https://mailtrap.io/) is used for email testing in development and [Brevo](https://www.brevo.com/) for production.
+- Email functionality for password reset.
+[Mailtrap](https://mailtrap.io/) is used for email testing in development and [Brevo](https://www.brevo.com/) for production.

 ## Getting Started